By the end of this section, you will be able to do the following:

-Sanger’s genome sequencing has led to a race to sequence human genomes at rapid speed and low cost, often referred to as the $1000-in-one-day sequence.
-Learn more by selecting the Sequencing at Speed animation here.
+Sanger’s genome sequencing has led to a race to sequence human genomes at rapid speed and low cost.
+Learn more by viewing the animation here.

 Gel electrophoresis is a technique used to separate DNA fragments of different sizes.
 Usually the gel is made of a chemical called agarose (a polysaccharide polymer extracted from seaweed that is high in galactose residues).
 Agarose powder is added to a buffer and heated.
 After cooling, the gel solution is poured into a casting tray.
 Once the gel has solidified, the DNA is loaded on the gel and electric current is applied.
 The DNA has a net negative charge and moves from the negative electrode toward the positive electrode.
 The electric current is applied for sufficient time to let the DNA separate according to size; the smallest fragments will be farthest from the well (where the DNA was loaded), and the heavier molecular weight fragments will be closest to the well.
 Once the DNA is separated, the gel is stained with a DNA-specific dye for viewing it (Figure 14.9).